Mizar88/WorldMenu/README.md

 # WorldMenu
-Language file for WorldMenu , a GTA 5 Mod menu in many different languages (for translators)
+Language file for WorldMenu , a GTA 5 Mod menu in many different languages. (for translators)

 ## Please Translate the Language.ini file and sending my back at twoplay19@gmail.com THANKS!